haiku/rune/README.md

 Rune
 ====

-Rune is a tool to post-process Haiku raw ARM images for various target devices.
+Rune is a tool to post-process Haiku raw ARM images for various physical target devices.

 [![Build Status](https://travis-ci.org/kallisti5/rune-image.svg?branch=master)](https://travis-ci.org/kallisti5/rune-image) [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

+> Rune is generally only required to run Haiku on physical ARM devices.
+If you are emulating
+> within qemu or another emulator, rune is not required.

 Features
 ---------